Skip to main content

 reporters taking notes

-Get everything you need to help spread the word about preventing falls, including a planning calendar; a sample calendar announcement, media advisory, and press release; and tips and sample scripts to pitch reporters.
+This toolkit includes everything needed to spread the word about preventing falls, including a planning calendar, a sample calendar announcement, media advisory, and press release; and tips and sample scripts to pitch reporters.

 • Making the Most of Your Media Moment Recording: Learn how to engage with your local media and increase falls prevention education to older adults and your community.
 Watch NCOA's webinar, featuring Simona Combi, NCOA's Public Relations Manager.

-2. Plan what you would like to talk to them about.
-For instance, reach out to them now, before September, to let them know about the activities you are planning for Falls Prevention Awareness Week.
-In your pitch, you can say something along the lines of: “we are holding an event on how older adults can prevent falls and wanted to let you know about it now, so you can plan to cover it if you are interested.
+• Sample Pitch: “We are holding an event that showcases evidence-based programs that help older adults prevent falls and wanted to let you know about it now, so you can plan to cover it if you are interested.
 You are welcome to film the event, and we’d be happy to connect you with our director/spokesperson and participants for interviews.
 Falls prevention is a team effort.
 It’s important for your viewers to know that they and their loved ones can take a few simple steps to be safe.”

-4. When reaching out to reporters, mention previous relevant stories they have written.
+• Reference related stories.
+When reaching out to reporters, mention previous stories they have written about observance days or community events.
 This shows them that you have researched them before and are familiar with their work.

-Getting media attention for your event requires planning and lots of follow-up.
-Below are a sample timeline and templates you can use to pitch your local reporters.
+Getting media attention for an event requires planning and follow-up.
+Use the sample timeline and templates below as useful planning tools to make your pitch a success!

-If you will be doing virtual events, make sure they can be easily monitored by the media and that your organization spokesperson and participants are available in some manner to be interviewed either by telephone or Zoom.
+Holding a virtual event?
+Make sure the event can be easily monitored by the media and that your organization’s spokesperson and community participants are available to be interviewed either by telephone or video call.

 1 month before your event…

 Start building or updating your media list.
-Make a spreadsheet with reporter’s names, contact information, and outlets you want to cover your events.
+Make a spreadsheet with reporters’ names, contact information, and outlets you want to cover your events.
+Review the guidance below for identifying relevant newspaper, radio, and television contacts.

 For newspapers:

-• Find out which editor or reporter covers community events.
-Look to see if there is another reporter who covers issues specifically relating to older adults, healthy aging, fitness and health, or caregivers.
+• Identify the editor or reporter who covers community events as well as any reporters who cover issues related to older adults, healthy aging, fitness and health, or caregiving.
 Note the reporter’s name, email, and phone number.

-• Find out if your local and/or community newspapers accept calendar announcements.
+• Determine if your local and/or community newspapers accept calendar announcements.
 Note where to send the announcement, the information to include, and how far in advance the paper needs them.

 For radio and television: